-- Other mandatory requirements: Minimum of two science subjects, one of which must be Biology OR Human Biology OR Chemistry at grade B or above.
+- Other mandatory requirements: Highers in two Science subjects one of which is relevant to the programme.
+Higher Biology OR Human Biology OR Chemistry at Grades A or B.

-- Other mandatory requirements: Three HL subjects at 6, 6, 5.
-Biology OR Human Biology OR Chemistry at SL6 or HL6.
+- Other mandatory requirements: Minimum of two relevant Science subjects at HL: SL6 will be considered for one.
+Biology or Human Biology or Chemistry at SL6 or HL6.

 Typical entry requirements for European qualifications: European requirements: Arts, Science, Engineering, Accountancy, Social Sciences [pdf]